Villadelfia/dmgtris/README.md

 The game itself runs at a constant 60fps as well as at the traditional 20 row visible grid.

+## Playing
+You can build the game yourself, or use the binary in the root of this repository.

 ## Controls
 ### Menu
 - A/B/Start — Start the game